 - ✓ staying home when sick; - ✓ covering mouth and nose with flexed elbow or tissue when coughing or sneezing.
-Dispose of used tissue immediately; - ✓ washing hands often with soap and water; - ✓ cleaning frequently touched surfaces and objects; - √ thoroughly cooking meat and eggs; and - ✓ no unprotected contact with live or wild form animals.
+Dispose of used tissue immediately; - ✓ washing hands often with soap and water; and - ✓ cleaning frequently touched surfaces and objects.

 As we learn more about COVID-19 public health officials may recommend additional actions.